 Preprofessional program courses 60

-Professional program courses 60
+Professional program courses

 Total 120

 General Studies Requirement.
 The following curriculum includes sufficient approved course work to fulfill the General Studies requirement.
-See "General Studies," page 92, for requirements and a list of approved courses.
+See "General Studies," page 93, for requirements and a list of approved courses.
 Note that all three General Studies awareness areas are required.
 Consult an advisor for an approved list of courses.

 Graduation Requirements.
-In addition to fulfilling college and major requirements, students must meet all university graduation and college degree requirements.
-See "University Graduation Requirements," page 88, and "College Degree Requirements," page 136.
+In addition to fulfilling college and major requirements for this degree, students must meet all university graduation and college degree requirements.
+See "University Graduation Requirements," page 89, and "College Degree Requirements," page 315.